kevmannn/birds-eye/README.md

 # birds-eye

-> nested obj → array of flat objs with value type & nest depth in original obj
+> nested obj → array of flat objs with value type and nest depth in original obj

 ## Install